emilyhunt/backstage-advent-of-code/README.md

 # advent-of-code-21
-Attempts at the [2021 advent of code!](https://adventofcode.com/2021/) Also, here's [our private leaderboard](https://adventofcode.com/2021/leaderboard/private/view/830486) on the AoC site (speak to Tom to get added.)
+Attempts at the [2021 advent of code!](https://adventofcode.com/2021/) Also, here's [our private leaderboard](https://adventofcode.com/2021/leaderboard/private/view/830486) on the AoC site (speak to Tom to get added, you'll also need to be logged in to see it.)

-Chat to Emily to get added.
+Chat to Emily to get added to the repo as a collaborator!

 ## Folder structure